Chair, William Volkman Associate Professor of Business and Law,

 B EC +457.
 Public Policy.
 This course takes contemporary issues in economics and public policy and discusses them in a seminar format.
 Several current books dealing with controversial policy questions usually serve as the basis for the discussion.
 (2)

 B EC *493.
-Business Analysis and Strategy.
-A capstone course for Business/Economics seniors that serves to highlight key principles and ideas from the business disciplines of management, marketing, finance, and information.
-These will be considered in the context of the economic environment.
-Case analysis will be used to develop the conceptual material.
+Business Strategy.
+A capstone course for Business/Economics seniors that serves to highlight key principles and ideas from the business disciplines of accounting, finance, management, marketing, and information science.
+These will be considered in the context of the competitive business environment.
+Case analysis and/or simluations will be used to develop the conceptual material.
 A major goal of the course is to develop insights into the interrelatedness of business principles as they apply to business strategy and solving business problems.
 Prerequisite: senior standing; majors only.
 (2)

 B EC *+494.
 Seminar.
 An integrative capstone course examining the liberal arts, normative aspects of business and economics, the role of Christians at work and in the marketplace.
 Prerequisite: senior standing; majors only.
 (2)